Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

   readableStream.on('error', () => {
     res.status = 500;
     res.send('Something went wrong');
+    res.end();
   });
 }
 {% endhighlight %}

-> Streams changed several times during Node's history, so be extra careful while reading old manuals, and try to compare with official documentation!
+> Streams changed several times during Node's history, so be extra careful while reading old manuals, and always check with official documentation!

 ## Module System

 Node.js uses [commonjs modules](https://nodejs.org/docs/latest/api/modules.html).
-Probably you already used it – every time you use `require` some module inside your webpack configuration, you actually use commonjs modules; every time you declare `module.exports` you use it as well – however, you might also seen something like `exports.some = {}`, without `module`, and in this section we'll see why is it so.
+Probably you already used them – every time you use `require` to get some module inside your webpack configuration, you actually use commonjs modules; every time you declare `module.exports` you use it as well – however, you might also saw something like `exports.some = {}`, without `module`, and in this section we'll see how exactly it works.

-First of all, I'll talk about commonjs modules, with regular `.js` extensions, not about `.esm` (ECMAScript modules), which allow you to use `import/export` syntax.
-Also, what is important to understand, webpack and browserify (and other bundling tools) use their own require, so please don't be confused – we won't touch them here, just be aware that it is slightly different.
+First of all, I'll talk about commonjs modules, with regular `.js` extensions, not about `.esm`/`.mjs` files ([ECMAScript modules](https://nodejs.org/api/esm.html)), which allow you to use `import/export` syntax.
+Also, what is important to understand, webpack and browserify (and other bundling tools) use their own `require` function, so please don't be confused – we won't touch them here, just be aware that it is slightly different (even though it behaves in a very similar fashion).

-So, from where do we get these "global" objects like `module`, `require` and `exports`?
+So, where do we actually get these "global" objects like `module`, `require` and `exports`?
 Actually, Node.js runtime adds them – instead of just executing given javascript file, it [actually wraps](https://nodejs.org/api/modules.html#modules_the_module_wrapper) it in the function with all these variables:

 {% highlight js linenos=table %}
 function (exports, require, module, __filename, __dirname) {